Back To Search Results

 Epidemiology

 The prevalence of congenital causes, also known as Long QT syndrome (LQTS), is difficult to estimate but may be expected in 1 in 2,500 to 1 in 10,000 individuals.
 It is more common in females and usually presents with cardiac events in childhood, adolescence, or early adulthood.
 There are, however, case reports of it manifesting in the fifth decade of life.
-Family history is positive for Long QT syndrome in 40%, and for sudden cardiac death in 30% of patients.
+Family history is positive for Long QT syndrome in 40% and for sudden cardiac death in 30% of patients.
 Acquired causes are relatively more common than congenital causes.
-Some studies report the prevalence of QT prolongation to be as many as 30% of patients in the intensive care unit.[7][8]
+Some studies report the prevalence of QT prolongation in as many as 30% of patients in the intensive care unit.[7][8]

 Pathophysiology

 • Congenital: Mutation in genes coding for ion channel proteins results in their malfunction, leading to excess intracellular positivity.
 Though rare, this entity results in a high risk of sudden death.
-So far, mutations of any of 15 genes have been linked to Long QT syndrome, with KCNQ1 being the most common gene mutated, and is the cause of Long QT syndrome type 1.
+So far, mutations of any of 15 genes have been linked to Long QT syndrome, with KCNQ1 being the most common gene mutated and is the cause of Long QT syndrome type 1.

 History and Physical

 Syncope is the most common symptom, usually experienced during exercise and high emotions (50% of the genetic variant).
-Syncope during swimming, including immediately after diving into the water, appears to be relatively specific for LQT1.
+Syncope during swimming, including immediately after diving into the water, appears relatively specific for LQT1.
 Other presentations include near-syncope, cardiac arrest, or seizures.
 In 10% to 15% of individuals, death is the first sign.
 Also, certain types of Long QT syndrome have an additional non-cardiac phenotype.
 For example, hearing loss is present in Jervell and Lange-Nielsen syndrome.
-Skeletal abnormalities, such as short stature and scoliosis are present in LQT7 type (Andersen syndrome).
+Skeletal abnormalities, such as short stature and scoliosis, are present in the LQT7 type (Andersen syndrome).
 Also, cognitive and behavioral problems and immune dysfunction may be seen in those with LQT8 type (Timothy syndrome).

 Evaluation